anamanumesc/obsidian-notes/3.Linux/concepts.md

 1. boot process
-its the way a computer starts up and
+its the way a computer starts up and loads the operating system